How to Make Flash Cards for a Baby or Toddler

 If you're a whizz with photoshop or other photo-editing software then you'll find it quite straight forward to make labeled flash cards from your digital images.
 All you need to do is make a 6"x4" template and add your particular image and a label at its base.

 If you're new to photo editing, no problem!
-My lovely husband has made a quick video of how to make your own labeled 6"x4" flash cards using a free online photo editor.
-Thanks Tobias!
+We have a quick video of how to make your own labeled 6"x4" flash cards using a free online photo editor.

 Once you've decided on your different cards and printed them out, you'll need to trim each one down to size.
 Decide which cardstock pattern you'd like for the back, and cut a 6 x 4 inch piece of that too.